Human vestigiality: Genitalia

 Human vestigial structures also include leftover embryological remnants that once served a function during development, such as the belly button, and analogous structures between biological sexes.
-For example, men are also born with two nipples, which are not known to serve a function compared to women.
+For example, males are also born with two nipples, which are not known to serve a function compared to females.
 In regards to genitourinary development, both internal and external genitalia of male and female fetuses have the ability to fully or partially form their analogous phenotype of the opposite biological sex if exposed to a lack/overabundance of androgens or the SRY gene during fetal development.
 Examples of vestigial remnants of genitourinary development include the hymen, which is a membrane that surrounds or partially covers the external vaginal opening that derives from the sinus tubercle during fetal development and is homologous to the male seminal colliculus.
 Some researchers have hypothesized that the persistence of the hymen may be to provide temporary protection from infection, as it separates the vaginal lumen from the urogenital sinus cavity during development.
-Other examples include the glans penis and the clitoris, the labia minora and the ventral penis, and the ovarian follicles and the seminiferous tubules.

-In modern times, there is controversy regarding whether the foreskin is a vital or vestigial structure.
-In 1949, British physician Douglas Gairdner noted that the foreskin plays an important protective role in newborns.
-He wrote, "It is often stated that the prepuce is a vestigial structure devoid of function ...
-However, it seems to be no accident that during the years when the child is incontinent the glans is completely clothed by the prepuce, for, deprived of this protection, the glans becomes susceptible to injury from contact with sodden clothes or napkin."
-During the physical act of sex, the foreskin reduces friction, which can reduce the need for additional sources of lubrication.
-"Some medical researchers, however, claim circumcised men enjoy sex just fine and that, in view of recent research on HIV transmission, the foreskin causes more trouble than it's worth."
-However, recent Canadian studies on Circumcision & HIV risk have thrown this conclusion into question The area of the outer foreskin measures between 7 and 100 cm, and the inner foreskin measures between 18 and 68 cm, which is a wide range.
-Regarding vestigial structures, Charles Darwin wrote, "An organ, when rendered useless, may well be variable, for its variations cannot be checked by natural selection."